 - Any change in tax structure resulting from the hike in published tariff.

 - Items of personal nature like tips, laundry, phone calls etc

 - Any video / still camera fee to the monuments and places of visit

 - Any other item not explicitly mentioned under price includes.

 - Safari Shop purchases

-- Champagne, Cognacs, Premium Brand Spirits, Fine Wines and Cigars.
+- Any alcohol, wine, Champagne, Cognacs, Premium Brand Spirits, Fine Wines and Cigars.

 This unforgettable journey showcases just a few of our favourite experience combinations in this iconic destination.
 It is merely an example from which you can use to start dreaming and creating your own adventure with one of our dedicated Travel Specialists.

 A taste of what to expect…